The guide to Elite beaches in Mykonos is about the most recommended and beautiful beaches on this posh island.

 Agia Anna Beach

 You can find Agia Anna near Paraga Beach.
 It is a sandy beach in a peaceful area.
-Its seabed is an excellent option for snorkeling in Mykonos.
+The seabed is an excellent option for snorkeling in Mykonos.

 A bar-restaurant owns the sun loungers, while a few other establishments lie around the beach.